lancenacabuan/Shaliah/README.md

     only his human nature was tempted, but Unitarians consider that an artificial split of personhood.

--   **Acts 2:36**–"God has made this Jesus, whom you crucified, both Lord and Christ."
+-   **Acts 2:36** – "God has made this Jesus, whom you crucified, both Lord and Christ."
 This is part of Peter's Pentecost speech.
-    Unitarians stress the language "God made him Lord"–implying Jesus was appointed to a role by God, rather than inherently Lord from eternity.
+    Unitarians stress the language "God made him Lord" – implying Jesus was appointed to a role by God, rather than inherently Lord from eternity.
 (Trinitarians might interpret "made him Lord" as in "installed in the position of Lord Messiah" after resurrection, not that he wasn't Lord before in another sense.)

--   **Revelation 3:12**–In the exalted, glorified state, Jesus says:
+-   **Revelation 3:12** – In the exalted, glorified state, Jesus says:
     "The one who overcomes, I will make him a pillar in the temple of **my God**...
 I will write on him the name of **my God**... and my own new name."
 Four times in one verse Jesus calls the Father "my